Post Master’s (PM) to Doctor of Nursing Practice (DNP) Entry Option 1

 • TB blood test (IGRA) OR

-• Negative chest x-ray accompanied by a signed provider negative symptom checklist.
+• Negative chest x-ray AND a provider signed negative symptom checklist.

 • Proof of completion of Hepatitis A and B immunization series or titer demonstrating immunity.